omriharel/deej/README.md

 - Connect everything according to the [schematic](#schematic)
 - Test with a multimeter to be sure your sliders are hooked up correctly
 - Flash the Arduino chip with the sketch in [`arduino\deej-5-sliders-vanilla`](./arduino/deej-5-sliders-vanilla/deej-5-sliders-vanilla.ino)
-  - If you have more or less than 5 sliders, you can edit the sketch to match what you have
+  - _Important:_ If you have more or less than 5 sliders, you must edit the sketch to match what you have
 - After flashing, check the serial monitor.
 You should see a constant stream of values separated by a pipe (`|`) character, e.g. `0|240|1023|0|483`
   - When you move a slider, its corresponding value should move between 0 and 1023
 - Congratulations, you're now ready to run the `deej` executable!